Updated 15th April 2021.

 Kumamoto Castle is still one of the most impressive castles in Japan.
 It is one of the big three which also includes Osaka castle and Nagoya castle.
-Feudal lord Kato Kiyomasa (we will learn more about Kato later), renowned for his castle building skills in Japan and in Korea supervised the construction of both Kumamoto and Nagoya castles.
-Both were built as defensive fortresses and have high, steep walls surrounded by wet and dry moats protecting the castle grounds.
+Feudal lord Kato Kiyomasa (we will learn more about Kato later), renowned for his castle building skills in Japan and in Korea built Kumamoto as a defensive fortresses and has high, steep walls surrounded by wet and dry moats protecting the castle grounds.

-Unlike the other two, Kumamoto castle survived the Second World War without being bombed, but as with most Japanese castles only a few original structures survive.
+Unlike the other two well known big castles Osaka and Nagoya, Kumamoto castle survived the Second World War without being bombed, but as with most Japanese castles only a few original structures survive.
 Kumamoto castle hosts large castle grounds and a variety of buildings so it offers its visitors one of the most complete castle experiences in Japan.

 The main castle keep has two towers, a main tower with six stories and a small tower with four stories.
 Great views of the castle grounds and surrounding city can be enjoyed from the top floor of the main tower.